dagraham/plm-dgraham/README.md

 	If necessary, a sub-directory called `projects` and a file called `roster.yaml` will be created in the home directory.

-	In the examples below, it is assumed that `~/plm` is the home directory.

 - invoking *plm* itself without any of the 'switches' gives something like

 		~ % plm